 The Roomba 690 allows you to clean your home remotely using the mobile app.
 It has the iAdapt navigation technology that helps it find its way around your house and it can clean under furniture while also avoiding stairs and steep falls.

 You can also just tell it to start cleaning using a simple voice command because of its compatibility with Google Assistant and Amazon Alexa.
-The best piece of news about the Roomba 690, however, is that you can get all of these – plus other features for only $375 (For the latest prices and discounts, check here).
+The best piece of news about the Roomba 690, however, is that you can get all of these – plus other features for an affordable price (Check Here For the Latest Price).

 A closer look at the Roomba 690’s features